raceychan/lihil/README.md

 ### uv

-if you want to install this project with uv
+if you want to install lihil using uv

 [uv install guide](https://docs.astral.sh/uv/getting-started/installation/#installation-methods)